—Jeff Weintraub

 •United States-Latin American Trade and Financial Relations: Some Policy Recommendations, CEPAL (Santiago, Chile), 1977.

-The 2012 "The Writers Directory" (pub.
+I've snipped the rest of his bibliography, but you get the idea. - The 2012 "The Writers Directory" (pub.
 St. James Press) and "Contemporary Authors" (2001) confirm that he wrote both novels.

 Best of all the 1972 "Who's Who in Government" also identifies the fellow born in 1922 as the author.
 It lists his home and office.
 Therefore we may safely assume that Weintraub himself contributed the information.